oxyplugins/zionextras/readme.txt

 Valid license key should be entered for the plugin to function and to receive automatic updates.

 == Changelog ==

+= 1.0.4 ( Nov 29, 2021 ) =
+* [Shortcode Wrapper] - New component for being able to wrap elements in shortcode.
+Ideal for content restriction for membership sites.
+* [Repeater Providers] - Extended Query Builder (more options in UI for WP query, offsets, including/excluding posts).
+* [Dynamic Data] - Added Post URL into dynamic data field options.
+* [Lightbox] - Video aspect ratio can now be customized.
+* [General] - A few small fixes in the builder.

 = 1.0.3 ( Nov 16, 2021 ) =
 * [Evergreen Countdown] - New component for evergreen countdown timers.